 The 2019 Plan was initially approved by our stockholders on April 23, 2019.
-At that time, 1,600,000 shares were reserved for issuance under the 2019 Plan.
-As of April 9, 2020, and excluding the proposed share increase, there were 110,276 shares available for issuance under the 2019 Plan pursuant to future awards.
+At that time, 1,600,000 shares were reserved for issuance under the 2019 Plan, which was increased through an amendment to the 2019 Plan adopted by the Company's stockholders on June 8, 2020, to 8,000,000, subject to equitable adjustments in the event of a stock split, stock dividend or other extraordinary dividend, or other similar change in the Company's common stock or capital structure.

-The board of directors believes that the future success of the Company depends, in large part, upon our ability to effectively attract, motivate and retain high caliber key employees and directors.
-The board of directors believes that the issuance of equity awards is a key element of our ability to attract, motivate and retain these employees and directors and align their interests with those of our stockholders.
-Based on our historical grant practices and our projected recruiting and retention needs, we anticipate that the Company will be unable to continue granting equity awards under the 2019 Plan in 2020 and beyond unless we increase the number of shares reserved for issuance under the 2019 Plan.
+The board of directors believes that the future success of the Company depends, in large part, on our ability to attract, motivate and retain high-caliber employees, consultants and directors.
+Equity compensation is a key component of our compensation program, because it helps us attract, motivate and retain talented employees, consultants and directors and align their interests with those of our stockholders.

+As of April 23, 2021, and excluding the proposed increase in the number of shares reserved under the 2019 Plan, there were 84,376 shares available for issuance under the 2019 Plan pursuant to future awards.
+Based on our historical grant practices, as summarized below, and our projected recruiting and retention needs, we anticipate that the Company will no longer be able to grant annual equity awards under our long-term incentive program for employees and our non-employee director compensation program in 2021 and beyond unless we reserve more shares for issuance under the 2019 Plan.